wting/pelican-svbtle/README.md

 ## DEMO

 You can see this theme in action on my [blog](http://williamting.com).
+The theme code is available [here](https://github.com/wting/pelican-svbtle), or the website code [here](https://github.com/wting/williamting.com).

 ![theme screenshot](https://raw.github.com/wting/pelican-svbtle/master/screenshot.png)